 Parish Giving Scheme

 If this scheme is adopted as your principal funding method, you will have inflation proofed your giving, maximised your cashflow and minimised your administration.
-Find out more on our Parish Giving Scheme page.
+To find out more visit Parish Giving Scheme.

 A booklet has been created to explain the concept and importance of Parish Share in the Diocese of Newcastle.
 It can be downloaded by clicking on the image below.
 Printed copies are also available by contacting the Generous Giving Team.